starryxoxo/treeajmgar/src/site/notes/dev/terms 1.md

 ## 6. Contact Information

-If you have any questions or requests regarding these Terms of Use, please contact us at: terrianwiki@gmail.com.
+If you have any questions or requests regarding these Terms of Use, please contact us.

+<a href="mailto: swornlibrary@gmail.com">Email us</a>

 ---